 STAT 155 - Introduction to Statistical Modeling (see math/statistics guidelines below)

 All students must enroll in STAT 155 - Introduction to Statistical Modeling.

 Elective supporting courses:

 One additional elective supporting course is required for the biology major.
-A 100-level biology course taken during the first semester may count as a supporting course. other elective supporting courses include: ANTH 115 - Biological Anthropology, ANTH 239 - Medical Anthropology, ANTH 240 - Human Osteology and Paleopathology, CHEM 211 - Organic Chemistry I, COMP 123 - Core Concepts in Computer Science, ENVI 275 - Outdoor Environmental Education in Theory, Policy and Practice, GEOG 225 - Introduction to Geographic Information Systems, GEOL 165 - History/Evolution of Earth, GEOL 300 - Paleobiology, MATH 135 - Applied Multivariable Calculus I, MATH 137 - Applied Multivariable Calculus II, MATH 237 - Applied Multivariable Calculus III, STAT 125 - Epidemiology, PHYS 226 - Principles of Physics I, PSYC 180 - Brain, Mind, and Behavior or another course approved by the Chair.
+A 100-level biology course taken during the student's first semester may count as a supporting course.
+Other elective supporting courses may include: ANTH 115 - Biological Anthropology, ANTH 239 - Medical Anthropology, ANTH 240 - Human Osteology and Paleopathology, CHEM 211 - Organic Chemistry I, COMP 123 - Core Concepts in Computer Science, ENVI 275 - Outdoor Environmental Education in Theory, Policy and Practice, GEOG 225 - Introduction to Geographic Information Systems, GEOL 165 - History/Evolution of Earth, GEOL 300 - Paleobiology, MATH 135 - Applied Multivariable Calculus I, MATH 137 - Applied Multivariable Calculus II, MATH 237 - Applied Multivariable Calculus III, STAT 125 - Epidemiology, PHYS 226 - Principles of Physics I, PSYC 180 - Brain, Mind, and Behavior or another course approved by the Chair.

 Selection of the elective supporting courses should be made in consultation with the student's advisor and must be approved by the Chair.
 Long-term goals typially will influence the choice of supporting courses.
 For example, students interested in a career in medicine or research in the biomedical sciences normally should complete a year of organic chemistry and a year of introductory physics.
 Students interested in pursuing an ecology path should consider taking a GIS (Geographic Information Systems) course, intermediate or advanced math or statistics, and/or a geology course.
 Students planning a career as a science educator at the primary or secondary level should consider taking supporting courses in several of the science departments, as well as courses from the Educational Studies Department.